 Lincolnshire SEND Offer is available for every child and family in Lincolnshire.
 Special consideration should be given to safeguarding and protecting children who may have additional vulnerabilities.

-The Academy know that additional barriers can exist when recognising abuse and neglect in this group of children.
-The Academy know that these barriers can include:

-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - Children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children - The potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - Communication barriers and difficulties in managing or reporting these challenges. - Cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so.
+Additional barriers can exist to the recognition of abuse and neglect which can include assumptions that indicators of abuse such as behaviour, mood and injury relate to the child's disability without further exploration.
+It is common to see a disability first and abuse second which may delay support required.
+Vulnerable children can be disproportionately impacted by things like bullying and abuse, without outwardly showing any signs.
+There may also be communication barriers and difficulties in overcoming these barriers.